 Pricing and purchase options |

-This report forecasts revenue growth at the global, regional, and country levels and analyzes the latest market trends in each of the sub-segments from 2018 to 2030.
+This report forecasts revenue growth at global, regional, and country levels and provides an analysis of the latest technological trends in each of the sub-segments from 2018 to 2030.
 For this study, Grand View Research has segmented the global smart manufacturing market report based on component, technology, end-use, and region:

 Hardware